 Salem, MA 01970

-Also known as the Old Burying Point, Charter Street Cemetery is one of the oldest cemeteries in the country, founded in 1637.
-One of many spots in Salem known to be haunted, Old Burying Point is best known as the final resting places for some notable Americans.
+Also known as the Old Burying Point, Charter Street Cemetery is one of the oldest cemeteries in the country, opened in 1637.
+One of many spots in Salem known to be haunted, Old Burying Point is best known as the final resting places of several well-known individuals.
 This includes Richard More, the only passenger on the Mayflower ship with a documented gravesite and John Hathorne, one of the judges presiding over the infamous Salem Witch Trials.
 However, none of the falsely accused “witches” were buried here as they were not allowed to have a Christian burial.
-Currently, the historic cemetery is closed for improvements through November 3, which may have been planned to prevent Halloween visitors from walking past the fragile gravestones.
+Currently, is closed for improvements , which prevents Halloween visitors from walking past the fragile gravestones.
 However, Salem has a number of other locations that known to be haunted, such as the Salem Jail, Salem Witch Trials Memorial and Proctor’s Ledge, recently confirmed as the site of the Salem Witch Trial hangings.
-Additional attractions include Gallows Hill, Salem Witch Museum, the House of the Seven Gables and the Salem Psychic Fair and Witches Market.
+Additional attractions include Gallows Hill, Salem Witch Museum and the legendary House of the Seven Gables.

 Eastern State Penitentiary